 Our co-occurrence analysis of data in the emergence period (2010–2014) shows that studies in these years focused on the normatively positive consequences of datafication, which arose from the reduction of participation costs and the removal of barriers to spreading information.
 The two clusters in the map represent two approaches for studying these developments.
 The first cluster, labeled political participation (blue), focused on engagement based on individual-level parameters and studied whether and how access to and use of social media enhanced the probability of becoming politically engaged (Kruikemeier et al. 2014; Oser et al. 2013).
-In contrast, the second cluster, labeled collective action (red), focused on the organizational level, exploring how movements use social media to spread their message and to mobilize (Micó and Casero-Ripollés 2014; Segerberg and Bennett 2011).
+In contrast, the second cluster, labeled collective action (red), focused on the organizational level, exploring how movements use social media to spread their message and mobilize (Micó and Casero-Ripollés 2014; Segerberg and Bennett 2011).

 In the consolidation period (2015–2019), the two earlier clusters of political participation (blue) and collective action (red) expanded, representing both quantitative growth and more nuanced and complex research.
 In research on political participation, meta-analyses found variations in the relationships between social media use and political engagement depending on the context, platforms, and forms of engagement (Boulianne 2018; Skoric et al. 2016).
 Meanwhile, studies on collective action made headway in elaborating on the concept of connective action (Bennett and Segerberg 2012), highlighting the distinctive organizational features of networked logics compared with traditional ones (Theocharis 2015; Vicari and Cappai 2016).

-An additional prominent theme in the consolidation period is the free flow of information.
+Another prominent theme in the consolidation period is the free flow of information.
 Interest in this theme expanded to include two distinct clusters, representing two approaches for studying this phenomenon: networks analysis (yellow) and hashtag activism (green).
 Networks analysis studies focused on using social media data to trace network structure and dissemination channels.
 Hashtag activism research studied digital movements by theorizing hashtags as discursive tools constituting a public space (Bonilla and Rosa 2015), where groups construct counternarratives and counter-publics (Bosch 2017; Papacharissi 2016).
 Overall, the consolidation period established theoretically and methodologically complex research on SMSM, while the thematic focus remained on how social media empowers movements and facilitates engagement and mobilization.

 In the maturation period (2020–2023), scholars began to meaningfully address the normatively negative ramifications of datafication, including top-down and bottom-up authoritarianism (Meyer 2024).
 As the thematic map of the maturation period shows, these two themes are represented by two new clusters, labeled authoritarianism (orange) and anti-democratic movements (gray).
 The authoritarianism cluster includes research on how governments developed effective ways to surveil, censor, and repress online dissent (Earl et al. 2022; Gohdes 2020; Golovchenko 2020), as well as the spread of disinformation and misinformation (Teng et al. 2022; Valenzuela et al. 2021).
 The cluster focused on anti-democratic movements (gray) involves research on how social media helps to spread xenophobic and nationalist frames (Alonso-Muñoz and Casero-Ripollés 2023; Flew and Iosifidis 2020) and the related theme of left-right polarization (Freelon et al. 2020; Knuepfer et al. 2022).